-In addition, students must take 5 courses, with at least 3 drawn from courses taught outside the Division of Natural Science and Mathematics.
+In addition, students must take 5 courses, with at least 3 drawn from courses taught outside the Division of

-Natu rai Science and Mamemanes.
+Natural Science and Mathematics.

 ANTH 3404 Sustainable Development

 ANTH 3424 Appalachia and the Environment

-BIO 2015 Botany
+BIO 2124 Field Botany

 BIO 2144 Tropical Ecology

-BIO 2124 Field Botany

 BIO 2164 Ornithology

 BIO 4144 Ecology

 CHEM 1004 Chemistry in Society

-CHEM 2244 Environmental Chemistry

 ENG 2134 American Writing of Nature

 ENG 2344 The Culture of Nature

 PHIL 2084 Environmental Philosophy

-SOC 1054 Cultural Geography

 SOC 3404 Sustainable Development

 SOC 3424 Appalachia and the Environment

 SOC 3744 Population Dynamics

-Option al: Individ ualized research projects and
+Optional: Individualized research projects and

-independent studies courses may be taken in addition
+independent study courses may be taken in addition

-to the 6 courses l isted above.
+to the 6 courses listed above.
 These courses, and the

-courses s listed bel ow, are designed to augment the
+courses listed below, are designed to augment the

-experience gained from the courses building the minor
+experience gained from the courses building the minor.

 ENVS 3072 Environmental Studies Research

 ENVS 3074 Environmental Studies Research

 ENVS 3204 Environmental Studies Internship

 ENVS 4004 Senior Project